 Moonphase Watch – By Claude Bernard Watches

 The method of telling the time by the passing of the moon around the earth has been used for centuries.
-The discovery of a stone mechanism called the Antikythera dating back to 100 B.C. is thought to be the earliest known “clock” that could predict the position and phases of the moon around the earth.
+The discovery of a stone mechanism called the Antikythera dating back to 100 B.C. is thought to be the earliest known “clock” .
+This “clock” could predict the position and phases of the moon around the earth.

-It is the regularity of the moons movement around the earth that has made reading the phases of the moon a reliable method of recording the passage of time.
+Its the regularity of the moons movement around the earth makes that makes the phases of the moon a reliable method of recording the passage of time.

-The “moon phase” is the area of the moon that is lit and visible to us as it travels around the earth.
-As a point of interest, the moon travels in a counter-clockwise direction around the earth as all planets do, except Venus.
+The term “moon phase”, is the area of the moon that is lit by sunlight and visible to us from earth.

 Astronomers have identified the four major phases of the moon as follows,